Shahar6/DoubleDescent_LS/README.md

 # This program
-In this case, we generate a training set and a test set from a certain distribution (more detail below) and we use the test set to learn a classifier with a changing amount of parameters {1,...,128}
+In this case, we generate a training set and a test set from a certain distribution (more detail below) and we use the train set to learn a classifier with a changing amount of parameters {1,...,128}
-We then plot the result and observe the double descent phenomenon!
+We then plot the errors of the classifier on the test set for all the parameters and observe the double descent phenomenon!

 # Generating the data
 To set the stage some parameters are decided arbitrarily: